jasonbrianhall/sudoku_solver/README.md

 # Sudoku Solver

-An interactive Sudoku solver implemented in both C++ and Python, featuring a user-friendly ncurses interface for puzzle input and visualization.
-The C++ implementation offers robust solving capabilities with multiple advanced techniques, while the Python version serves as a basic prototype.
+An interactive Sudoku solver and puzzle generator implemented in both C++ and Python, featuring a user-friendly ncurses interface for puzzle input and visualization.
+The C++ implementation offers robust solving capabilities with multiple advanced techniques, while the Python version serves as a basic prototype and only serves to solve basic puzzles.

-There are two main C++ versions: a CLI version written in Ncurses and a GUI version designed for Microsoft Windows.
-Both C++ versions (Windows and CLI) can also generate puzzles to be solved.
+There are two main C++ versions
+- CLI version written in Ncurses
+- GUI version designed for Microsoft Windows.

+* Both C++ versions (Windows and CLI) can also generate puzzles to be solved.
+They also have the ability to export puzzles to XML Spreadsheet 2003, which is Excel compatible.

 There is a MS-DOS version written in C++.
-It is fully functional but because DOSBOX is emulated, can be a little slow.
+It is fully functional but because DOSBOX is emulated, can be a little slow (see compile.sh on how to compile it).
+It can also generate puzzles since it's based on the C++ Code and export puzzles.

+There are three different versions of python.
+- Pure python version that only implements basic solving algorithms (located in python directory)
+- A Python/C++ hybrid CLI based on curses that uses the C++ logic to solve puzzles (located in python_generate_puzzles directory and named sudoku_game.py)
+- An absolutely gorgeous QT5 version written in python  (located in python_generate_puzzles directory and named sudoku_game_qt5.py)

+There also is a script in the python puzzle generator directory to generate Sudoku puzzles in MSWORD format named generatepuzzles.py in the python_generate_puzzles directory

 ## Features